MicrosoftDocs/PowerShell-Docs/reference/7.0/PSDesiredStateConfiguration/Invoke-DscResource.md

 context, and **PsDscRunAsCredential** is no longer supported.
 Previous configurations using this key will throw an exception.

-- As of PowerShell 7, `Invoke-DscResource` no longer supports invoking WMI DSC Resources.
+- As of PowerShell 7, `Invoke-DscResource` no longer supports invoking WMI DSC resources.
 This includes the **File** and **Log** resources in **PSDesiredStateConfiguration**.

 ## RELATED LINKS